 - Jordie's Holy Smite spell in Our Little Adventure.

-- In 8-Bit Theater Black Mage technically uses this — his preferred attack is a beam of destruction fueled by love.
-As in, using it reduces the total amount of love in the universe, causing a measurable increase in the divorce rate.
+- In 8-Bit Theater Black Mage technically uses this since his Hadoken is powered by love, but in the same way a car is powered by gasoline.
+Each time he fires it there's a measurable increase in the divorce rate.